 Five lesser-known natural attractions in Sri Lanka

 You may be thinking of Sri Lanka as a destination mainly for beach holidays because Sri Lanka is a small tropical island.
-But Sri Lanka offers a lot more than sun, sea and sand for its visitors and harbours a large number of natural attractions in Sri Lanka.
+But the island offers a lot more than sun, sea and sand for its visitors and harbours a large number of natural attractions in Sri Lanka.
 From the northern-most tip of the island known as point Pedro to down south, landscape, vegetation, weather pattern, traditions, customs, architecture and many other aspects of life, change drastically, giving the travellers plenty of opportunities to keep them busy during the holiday in Sri Lanka.

 Here are five lesser-known natural attractions in Sri Lanka, which are really off the beaten track natural attractions.
 These are several isolated places in the western province and need a considerable amount of travelling to reach from major cities such as Colombo and Gampaha.
 Therefore, these places should not be an essential part of your Sri Lanka tour itinerary and can be visited, if you happen to come to the vicinity of these places.

 Maimbulkanda nature reserve